AlecBenzer/alecbenzer.github.com/_posts/2014-05-15-approximate-linear-systems.md

 $$ = (I - Q^{-1}A)(x_k - x) = (I-Q^{-1}A)e_k$$

-So essentially we have that
+So we have that

 $$e_{k+1} = \left(I - Q^{-1}A\right)e_k$$

-which is equivelant to saying
+which is equivalent to saying

 $$e_k = \left(I - Q^{-1}A\right)^k e_0$$